This news summary on the tenth 21st Century season of Doctor Who will be updated regularly as more details are revealed.

 Who are the directors?

-Block 1 will be directed by Lawrence Gough (Atlantis, Misfits).
+Block 1 (Episode 1 and Episode 2) is directed by Lawrence Gough (Atlantis, Misfits).

-Block 2 will be directed by Bill Anderson (Spooks, Lewis).
+Block 2 (Episode 3 and Episode 4) is directed by Bill Anderson (Spooks, Lewis).

 Steven Moffat: “I’ve spoken to [Peter Jackson] face to face, and he would like to do one.
 He accepts that there’s no money and that there’s no time, and it would have to be when he’s available… I think it will probably happen at some point.”